adam-p/text-file-follower/README.md

 # TODO

-- Switch from `fs.statSync` to `fs.stat`.
-  - Maybe also start using the Q module.

-- Handle all exceptions.
-For example, in the `onchange` handler, if the file disappears between the `fs.statSync` check and the `fs.createReadStream` call (or between when watchit emits `'change'` and the `fs.statSync` call), an `ENOENT` exception will occur.
-This will probably bring down the process.
-  - If we assume that watchit's `retain` works, then the correct behaviour is probably to just quietly swallow the error and return.
-Operations will continue when the file is re-created.

 - Move .coffee to /src and add make target that compiles to /lib.

 - Add 'catchup' (process whole file first) feature.